openmsupply/notify/README.md

 ### Branching

-> For now, we only have a `main` branch, as the product is still pre-MVP.
-Once we move to production, we'll likely move to the below branching strategy to match other mSupply product workflows.
+> For now, we only have a `main` branch that get active development merged into it.
+In the future we may move to the below branching strategy to match other mSupply product workflows.

 Our goal is to achieve something inspired by [gitflow](https://nvie.com/posts/a-successful-git-branching-model/) ([also a good link](http://datasift.github.io/gitflow/IntroducingGitFlow.html)).
 We have 2 protected branches: